 “We try to play par surgery on this course.
 Par is a live patient.”

-Forty-five years ago today, an odd, seemingly out-of-place television series made its rather quiet, almost overlooked premiere on CBS.
-It would struggle through its first season and even face cancellation, but soon would find its audience.
+Fifty years ago tonight, an odd, seemingly out-of-place TV series made its rather quiet, almost overlooked premiere on CBS.
+It would struggle through its first season and even face cancellation, but would soon find its audience.
 Carrying on for ten subsequent seasons, it eventually would go on to become one of the most influential series in the history of television.

 From the beginning, Gelbart and his crew wanted M*A*S*H to be something more than a simple situation comedy (according to interviews over the years, the cast and crew have said that they never referred to the show as a “sitcom”).
 In their minds, the setting, a Mobile Army Surgical Hospital during the Korean War, demanded that attention and respect.
 Even the earliest scripts, played largely for laughs, featured the occasional drift into more dramatic subject matter.

 It wasn’t until late in the first season that Gelbart and the writing staff seemed to find the perfect balance between comedy and drama, with the pivotal episode “Sometimes You Hear the Bullet,” in which Hawkeye is reunited with an old friend who later dies on the operating table.
 By all accounts, this was the episode when the producers realized the true potential of what they could do with the series and its format, provided they had the proper front-office support.
 Once that support was demonstrated with the show’s renewal for a second season, all bets were off, and M*A*S*H never looked back.